 Today's aluminium window suppliers are all striving to offer the slimmest sightlines yet.
 However, before be sure to do some research on what’s actually available.

 The renaissance of industrial-style and Crittall-style windows had seen a more design-led approach to sightlines.
 Delicate steel-inspired astragal bars create a contemporary and bold finish that rivals the coveted uninterrupted views to the garden.

 ‘Flush’ is the key word when choosing aluminium as the way the opening and fixed glass elements sit against each other side by side will make an impact of the slick look of the finished product.

-The rule of thumb is to get quotes from at least three suppliers as there will no doubt be a huge range in amounts.
-Make sure you compare like-for-like (locks, handles, any required pressings etc) as additional extras might sway your decision.
+The rule of thumb is to get quotes from at least three suppliers as there will no doubt be a huge range in prices.
+Ensure you understand what is included in your quotes (locks, handles, installation any required pressings etc) as additional extras might sway your decision.

-Remember, buying windows is more than just a pricing game: lead-in times can hugely impact your project.
+Bear in mind that buying windows is about far more than just costs: lead-in times can hugely impact your project.
 It’s important to be aware that a cheap buy with long manufacture and delivery times can delay a schedule and impact other aspects of a build.